mfathy/safaribooks/PROJECT_STRUCTURE.md

-# SafariBooks Project Structure
+# Oreilly Project Structure

-This document describes the organized structure of the SafariBooks project after cleanup and reorganization.
+This document describes the organized structure of the Oreilly project after cleanup and reorganization.

 ## 📁 Directory Structure

 ```
 safaribooks/
 ├── 📚 Core Scripts
-│   ├── safaribooks.py              # Original monolithic script
-│   ├── safaribooks_refactored.py   # Refactored version with improvements
+│   ├── oreilly.py                  # Main script with all functionality
 │   └── examples.py                 # Comprehensive usage examples
 │
 ├── 🔧 Utilities